rkyoku/l4d2-stats/README.md

 Bugs
 ----

-* Script's damage to Tanks and Witches does not match game-computed values
+* Damage to Tanks and Witches does not match game-computed values
 * Sometimes the event 'incapacitated' happens after only 4 zombie hits (events) instead of five
-* When using a survivor mod (for example, 'Lee' for Coach) the stats do not save for Lee
+* When using a survivor mod (e.g. 'Lee' for Coach), the stats do not save for Lee
-* When a player uses a bot's name (for instance, "Rochelle"), the stats do not save for bot "(1)Rochelle"
+* Bots are no longer recognized when players use their names (e.g. a player named 'Rochelle')

 License
 -------